cs1302uga/cs1302-tutorials/exceptions.md

    } // Test
    ```

 1. Compile and run `exceptions.Test`.
-You should get the following error message:
+You should get an error message similar to the following:

    ```
    Exception in thread "main" java.lang.ArithmeticException: / by zero
       at exceptions.Test.main(Test.java:5)
    ```
    An [`ArithmeticException`](https://docs.oracle.com/javase/8/docs/api/java/lang/ArithmeticException.html)
-   (divide by zero) caused our program to crash.
+   (specifically, a divide by zero) caused our program to crash.
 Since `ArithmeticException` is an **unchecked exception**, the
-   Java compiler did not force us (the programmer) to catch or throw this exception.
+   Java compiler did not force us (the programmer) to catch or propagate this exception.
 It is completely up to the programmer to decide
    whether or not to handle exceptions of this type.
 You've probably experienced other, unchecked exceptions such as:
    [`StringIndexOutOfBoundsException`](https://docs.oracle.com/javase/8/docs/api/java/lang/StringIndexOutOfBoundsException.html),
    [`NullPointerException`](https://docs.oracle.com/javase/8/docs/api/java/lang/NullPointerException.html),
    [`NumberFormatException`](https://docs.oracle.com/javase/8/docs/api/java/lang/NumberFormatException.html), etc.

-1. One nike, create the class `exceptions.Checked` containing the following code:
+1. On Nike, create the class `exceptions.Checked` containing the following code:

    ```java
    package exceptions;